goblinfactory/study-ang2-play-by-play/README.md

 Ok, I couldn't got to sleep with that error starting at me.
 Some random digging and experiments, and I found the missing references and what's needed to move forward.
 (Having the Karma tests running all the time every time I hit save on a document, and also having the browser sync feature so that I can instantly preview changes was a godsend, and saved a ton of time experimenting.)
 Ok, this is what was missing;

 `app,module.ts` needed to reference the FormsModule, and import it, as shown below.
-(I may have this wrong, this is the hack that worked for me.)
+(I may have this wrong, this is the hack that appeared to 'mostly' work, apart from where it doesnt work, it works!)
 ```
 import { NgModule }      from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';